Metric system: Coherence

 hold without the introduction of unit conversion factors.
-Once a set of coherent units have been defined, other relationships in physics that use those units will automatically be true.
+Once a set of coherent units has been defined, other relationships in physics that use this set of units will automatically be true.
 Therefore, Einstein's mass–energy equation, E = mc, does not require extraneous constants when expressed in coherent units.

 The CGS system had two units of energy, the erg that was related to mechanics and the calorie that was related to thermal energy; so only one of them (the erg) could bear a coherent relationship to the base units.
 Coherence was a design aim of SI, which resulted in only one unit of energy being defined – the joule.